40 Health Symptoms You Should Never Ignore

-Recommendation: Before you throw out your loaf of bread and swear off Coors for life, get with your doctor.
+The Remedy Rx: Before you throw out your loaf of bread and swear off Coors for life, get with your doctor.
 He or she can perform a gluten sensitivity test to see if celiac disease is the culprit for your skin rash or if an environmental factor is to blame.

 You feel a stabbing pain in your back